 During the period of review, emphasis was placed on capacity building and training.
-The objective was to strengthen the in-house technical skill sets as well as to provide the existing cadre of Statisticians with the environment within which they would grow professionally.
+The objective was to strengthen the in-house technical skill sets as well as to provide the existing Statisticians cadre of with the environment within which they would grow professionally.

-The Institute lost kev technical personnel through retirement and/or including separation, the Deputy Director General and efforts were made identify and recruit suitable candidates to fill these vacancies.
+The Institute lost kev technical personnel through retirement and/or including separation, the Deputy Director General and efforts were made identifv and recruit to suitable candidates to fill these vacancies.
 Regardless, STATIN was able to meet its deadlines in delivering its products and services.